 Should I file for adjustment of status 90 days after entering the U.S.?

-The “90-day rule” was a historical rule of thumb that some immigration lawyers used: the idea that filing for adjustment of status within 90 days of entering the United States could suggest the person concealed an intent to immigrate when they entered, while filing after 90 days was treated as safer.
+The “90-day rule” is not actually a rule, and we have warned clients about it for a long time.
+It describes USCIS’s traditional practice of generally not challenging an adjustment of status application filed at least 90 days after entry on a visa that does not allow dual intent — so reaching the 90-day mark was treated as “safe,” while filing sooner could suggest the person concealed an intent to immigrate at entry.
 It has never been the practice of our firm to treat 90 days as a green light, and it has never been a safe assumption to plan in advance to file for adjustment of status soon after entry — unless the person entered on a dual-intent visa, such as H-1B or L-1, where holding the status and intending to immigrate are not in conflict.

 The May 2026 discretion memorandum makes this even clearer.
 The memorandum directs officers to weigh, as a negative factor, conduct inconsistent with the temporary purpose of a person’s admission.
 Against that backdrop, filing for adjustment of status immediately after a 90-day mark — particularly on a visa that is not dual-intent — looks extremely risky.
 The timing of entry and filing is exactly the kind of issue that should be reviewed with counsel on the specific facts, not handled by counting days.